 All Victorian homes must have smoke alarms.
-Rental providers (landlords) must make sure that smoke alarms are properly installed and working.
+Rental providers must make sure that smoke alarms are properly installed and working.
 Renters should make sure that they continue to operate and tell their rental provider if they stop working.

 On this page: